-This program is currently under review.
-Check the Langara College website for updates.
-Langara College's two year Applied Computer Science and Technology Program (ACST) is a program of study leading to an Arts and Science Diploma.
+Langara College's two-year Applied Computer Science and Technology Program (ACST) is a program of study leading to an Arts and Science Diploma.
 This university-transfer program prepares students for meeting the challenges of information technology by providing them with life-long opportunities for academic and career advancement through blended (theoretical concepts and hands-on experience) and practical (co-op placement) education.
-Program intakes: January, May and September